 "On the day that it happened, we all sat down and talked about it a little bit," said volleyball head coach Mary Byrne.
 "Basically, we just needed to give [the players] a chance to get some things out in the open.
-We, as a team, are saddened by what happened and will remain supportive of each other under these circumstances.
-The biggest thing is for our players to know that they have the whole team supporting them."
+We, as a team, are sad-